Shivamzee/javaScript-restartNew/README.md

 # javaScript-restartNew
-When i have created , my first repository on it.
+When i have created , my first repository on github.
 I think there was somthing wrong .
 I don't know at this time .
-So again i trying , on 02/08/2023.
+So  i am  trying again , on 02/08/2023.